wert-io/widget-initializer/README.md

 });
 ```

+Please note that this **method should be called only after the widget is fully loaded**.

 ### Adding event listeners

 If you want to listen to the [widget events](#events), you can use the `addEventListeners` method.
 Pass an object of